A Cross-Cultural Lexicon of Well-Being

 I loved reading this book!
 Translating Happiness is generative in every sense of the word.
 The quest of Lomas to map well-being words from across the world and explore lexical gaps generates new insights, new methodologies, and new theories in psychology.
 The researcher in me geeks out at the scientific process used by Lomas, and the mother, wife, and friend in me melts at the shared humanity gained through his cross-cultural lexicography.

-Gerry Higgins Chair in Positive Psychology, University of Melbourne; President, International Positive Psychology Association
+Lea Waters, Gerry Higgins Chair in Positive Psychology, University of Melbourne; President, International Positive Psychology Association

 Lomas has done an admirable job of comprehensively discussing the importance of examining untranslatable words in order to enrich our understanding of the nature of well-being across cultures.

-Associate Professor, Western Oregon University
+Ethan A. McMahan, Associate Professor, Western Oregon University